OUTCOMES:

 “The ability to anticipate if a previous offender is about to enter the store is incredibly helpful.
 Our teams feel safer and are less stressed about dealing with potentially dangerous or aggressive people in-store, which means they are able to focus on delivering great customer service to other store visitors.
 The impact has been immeasurable.”

-A bonus of using ANPR is that it helps improve collaboration with police.
-Each time a stolen vehicle is detected via ANPR, it sends a real-time alert directly to local police.
+A bonus of using LPR is that it helps improve collaboration with police.
+Each time a stolen vehicle is detected via LPR, it sends a real-time alert directly to local police.
 During the first month of the pilot, the two pilot stores saw nine stolen vehicle detections each.

-A lack of resources often keeps police from being able to offer more help to retailers, so ANPR is a way for retailers to help police, help them.
-In some cases, police presence at stores, thanks to ANPR stolen vehicle alerts, has helped to deter people from offending at those stores.
+A lack of resources often keeps police from being able to offer more help to retailers, so LPR is a way for retailers to help police, help them.
+In some cases, police presence at stores, thanks to LPR stolen vehicle alerts, has helped to deter people from offending at those stores.

-The impact of Auror ANPR solution has been immeasurable.
+The impact of Auror LPR solution has been immeasurable.

 Michael Hulme - TWG Profit Protection Chapter Lead

-On the heels of their pilot’s obvious success, TWG decided to roll out Auror ANPR to more of its stores nationwide.
-As of June 2022, ANPR is currently in use in 13 of TWG’s stores, with the plan to install ANPR in a total of 100 stores.
+On the heels of their pilot’s obvious success, TWG decided to roll out Auror LPR to more of its stores nationwide.
+LPR is currently in use at the majority of TWG’s stores.

-Explore ALPR for Retailers in more detail and how it can help you prevent repeat loss and violence across your stores.
+Explore LPR for Retailers in more detail and how it can help you prevent repeat loss and violence across your stores.

 Contact us